canonical/brand-store-documentation/serial-vault/signing-keys.md

 * System-user
 * Preseed

-For the serial, model, and preseed assertion types, keys can be further be constrained on model names matching a certain regular expression, e.g. `foo-.*`
+For the serial, model, and preseed assertion types, keys can be further constrained on model names matching a certain regular expression, e.g. `foo-.*`

 ```{note}
 If role-scoped keys are in use, it is recommended to limit the roles of all available keys for increased security.